 While a Board Director for The Gap Inc., Hatchett served on the Governance, Nominating and Social Responsibility Committee and the Compensation and Management Development Committee.
 She also served on the Board Directors at the ServiceMaster Company.

 Hatchett was appointed Chief Presiding Judge of the Fulton County (Atlanta, Georgia) Juvenile Court—becoming the first African-American Chief Presiding Judge of a state court in Georgia and head of one of the largest juvenile court systems in the country.
 She is a member of the Georgia Bar and the Bar of the District of Columbia.

-Hatchett presides over the two-time Emmy nominated nationally syndicated show, Judge Hatchett, now in its 12th season (Sony Pictures Television).
+Hatchett presides over the two-time Emmy nominated nationally syndicated show, Judge Hatchett, (Sony Pictures Television).
 Judge Hatchett won a Prism Award for Best Unscripted Non-Fiction Series or Special for Television.

-Moreover, she has consistently shown her commitment to community development through her service on various nonprofit boards including: the National Board of Governors of the Boys and Girl Club of America; the Board of Advisors for Play Pumps International; the Leadership Circle for the After School Alliance and the Advisory Board for the Women’s Resource Center at Spelman College.
-Hatchett serves as the national spokesperson for CASA (Court Appointed Special Advocates), a non-profit volunteer organization that trains volunteers to represent abused and neglected children and is the recipient of their President’s Award.
+Moreover, she has consistently shown her commitment to community development through her service on various non-profit boards including: the National Board of Governors of the Boys and Girl Club of America; the Board of Advisors for Play Pumps International; the Leadership Circle for the After School Alliance and the Advisory Board for the Women’s Resource Center at Spelman College.

 Hatchett was named Distinguished Alumna at Mt.
 Holyoke College, which later granted her an honorary degree.
 Her other alma mater, Emory University Law School, named her Outstanding Alumni of the Year.
 Emory University also presented her with the highest award given to university alumni, the Emory Medal.